 8. Prep what you can ahead of time

 If you have extra time wash and prep your vegetables for the week so you can easily throw your meals together.
-Get your crockpot meal together in a freezer bag so you can just dump the ingredients in the crockpot in the morning and set the timer.
+Get your meal together in a freezer bag so you can just dump the ingredients in the slow cooker in the morning and set the timer.
 Or, roast a chicken on the weekend and you have chicken ready to throw on a salad or used for sandwiches the next week.
 The more you can do ahead of time the less work you will have during the week.

 9. Carve out time to plan ahead